higfonseca2/challenge/README.md

 ## Method
 ```
-All API's are available through GET methods.
+All API's are available through GET method.
 ```

 ## Response Headers